spaceml-org/georeader/README.md

 s2obj = S2_SAFE_reader.s2loader(s2_safe_path,
                                 out_res=10, bands=["B04","B03","B02"])

-# copy to local avoids http errors specially when not using a Google project.
+# copy to local avoids http errors specially when not using a Google Cloud project.
 # This will only copy the bands set up above B04, B03 and B02
 s2obj = s2obj.cache_product_to_local_dir(".")